-Ed Vickers is ranked as a Leading Silk and is described as having ‘a first class legal mind allied to a very charming and persuasive style’ (Legal 500 2019).
+Ed Vickers is ranked as a Leading Silk and is described as ‘a talented advocate’ who ‘exudes gravitas and authority.’
+Chambers UK (2021) ‘He is particular about his preparation and has that talent in silk of taking points that others might dismiss on first blush and pushing them successfully through the style of his advocacy and the confidence of his understanding of the law’ Legal 500 (2021) and as having ‘a first class legal mind allied to a very charming and persuasive style’ Legal 500 (2020).
 As a leading criminal barrister, he is instructed in the most serious criminal cases at Crown Court, High Court and Appellate level.

 Ed regularly defends in murder and organised crime cases but his skills in cross examination, dealing with experts and analysing detail has led in Silk to a growing white collar crime practice (complex fraud, money laundering and cases before the tax tribunal).
 Ed is regularly asked to advise companies and individuals involved in business, tax and complex fraud investigations and to advise at an early stage on strategic decisions involving matters such as voluntary disclosure, Legal Professional Privilege and confidentiality.